Find out how to visualize your data and work with charts.

-You can add column, stacked column, bar, stacked bar, pie, line, area, and stacked area charts to your presentations — to present your data in a visual, legible way.
+You can add a variety of column, bar, line, area, pie, and donut charts to your presentations to present your data in a visual way.
 To add a chart:

-1. Click the column chart icon in the editor toolbar.
+Click the chart icon in the editor toolbar.

 2. Select the type of chart that you’d like to add